Post-reduction inference for confidence sets of models: An operational blueprint for Gaussian linear regression

-For an actionable version of this approach, a reliable estimate of $\sigma^2$ is needed.
+If $\sigma^2$ is known or precisely and accurately estimated, then a larger choice of $k$ is intuitively better, as this plays the role of sample size for model assessment, determining the number of observations on the sphere.
+Since an actionable version of the randomisation approach requires estimation of $\sigma^2$, which induces some asymptotically negligible dependence between pseudo replicates, small $k$ is better at small sample sizes, a point to which we return below.

 The classical estimator, constructed from the residual sum of squares of the linear model including all covariates in the encompassing set $\hat{\mathcal{E}}$, is consistent provided that $n - \vert \hat{\mathcal{E}} \vert \to \infty$.
 Since $\hat{\mathcal{E}}$ tends to overfit to the data in small samples, it typically underestimates $\sigma^2$ unless the sample size is large.
-Small-sample bias is reduced through the use of the refitted cross-fitting procedure of Fan \emph{et al.}~(2012), who provided statistical guarantees, or the minor adaptation of this estimator proposed below, whose distribution theory is simple and convenient for the Gaussian linear model.
+Small-sample bias is reduced through the use of the refitted cross-fitting procedure of Fan \emph{et al.}~(2012), who provided statistical guarantees.
+Below we propose a minor adaptation of this estimator, whose distribution theory is simple modulo the necessary conditioning arguments, and convenient for the Gaussian linear model.

 The estimator described by Fan et al (2012) partitions the outcome and covariate data into two disjoint subsets, $(Y^{(1)}, X^{(1)})$ and $(Y^{(2)}, X^{(2)})$, each of size $n/2$.
 Fan et al.~(2012) proposed to fit a conservative variable selection procedure within each subset, such that the true set $\mathcal{E}^*$ is contained in both selected sets $\hat{\mathcal{E}}^{(1)}$ and $\hat{\mathcal{E}}^{(2)}$ with high probability.
 Let $\mathcal{X}^{(1)}_2$ be the space spanned by the columns of $X^{(1)}$ indexed by $\hat{\mathcal{E}}^{(2)}$ and let $\mathcal{X}^{(2)}_1$ be the space spanned by the columns of $X^{(2)}$ indexed by $\hat{\mathcal{E}}^{(1)}$.
 The projection matrices onto these two subspaces are written $P^{(1)}_2$ and $P^{(2)}_1$.
 The refitted cross-validation estimator $\hat\sigma^2_{\text{rcv}}$ of $\sigma^2$ is then given by the average of the two independent estimators